 - Create a calculated field to use this parameter to filter the data – for example:

 - Drag the calculated field to the filter shelf and set to True

-This is used more when wanting to show a MoM change or a YoY change.
+This is most useful when wanting to show a MoM change or a YoY change.
 A standard filter removes the prior value from the data so the MoM or YoY is blank.

 - Create a calculated field to be the month filter.
-This has to be a table calculation to happen after the prior period is calculated.
-LOOKUP(ATTR([DateField]),0)
+This has to be a table calculation to happen after the calculation of the prior period: